 The objectively measured endpoints were the effects of GS010 on parameters measured with high resolution Spectral-Domain Optical Coherence Tomography (SD-OCT).
-The critical secondary endpoint of the change in retinal ganglion cell macular volume measured from baseline to week 48 demonstrated a statistically significant difference (p = 0.0189) between all GS010-treated eyes and all sham-treated eyes, with untreated eyes losing 0.038 cubic mm of macular ganglion cell volume while treated eyes preserved their ganglion cell volume (-0.003 cubic mm).
+The critical secondary endpoint of the change in retinal ganglion cell macular volume measured from baseline to week 72 demonstrated a statistically significant difference (p = 0.0060) between all GS010-treated eyes and all sham-treated eyes, with untreated eyes losing -0.044 cubic mm of macular ganglion cell volume while treated eyes preserved their ganglion cell volume (+0.000 cubic mm).

-The secondary endpoint of change in thickness of the temporal quadrant and papillomacular bundle of the retinal nerve fiber layer from baseline to week 48 demonstrated a large statistically significant difference (p = 0.0359) between all GS010-treated eyes and all sham-treated eyes, with untreated eyes showing a loss of 3.4 μ m while treated eyes showed a limited loss of 0.6 μ m.
+The secondary endpoint of change in thickness of the papillomacular bundle of the retinal nerve fiber layer from baseline to week 72 demonstrated a large statistically significant difference (p = 0.0362) between all GS010-treated eyes and all shamtreated eyes, with untreated eyes showing a loss of -1.4 μm while treated eyes showed a thickening of +1.6 μm.
+The change in thickness of the temporal quadrant of the retinal nerve fiber layer from baseline to week 72 demonstrated a difference between all GS010-treated eyes and all sham-treated eyes, with untreated eyes showing a loss of -3.6 μ m while treated eyes showed a limited loss of -1.6 μ m (p = 0.0521).